Right Arrow

 Premium optimization metrics

-Open APIs and webhooks enable these connections without creating new data silos, ensuring PPE detection enhances rather than complicates existing workflows.
+Open APIs and webhooks support these connections without creating new data silos, helping PPE detection enhance rather than complicate existing workflows.

 Operational benefits beyond compliance